Episode 120: Mysteries of the Rock-Born God: The Roman Cult of Mithras

 For a bibliographic survey up to c.
 1980, see Beck 1984.
 The majority of the data discussed in this episode (and much, much more) can be found in Vermaseren 1956-60, which remains the standard reference-work.

 The website The New Mithræum has an interactive map of Mithræum sites across the Mediterranean.
+Roger Pearse maintains a web-based Mithraic resource chock-full of photos and other goodies, and very conscientiously documented.

 - R.L.
 Beck.
 Mithraism since Franz Cumont.
 ANRW, II(17.4):2002–115, 1984.